 Tony Frank is president of Colorado State University and chancellor of the CSU system, where he is proud to work closely with faculty, staff, students and alumni.
-He was appointed president of the university in 2009, following roles as interim president, provost and senior vice president.
+He was appointed president of the university in 2009, following roles as provost and vice president for research.

 Tony’s commitment to the mission of the land-grant university was shaped by his own experiences growing up on a farm in rural Illinois, and later by his experience as a student, faculty member and researcher.
 He earned his bachelor’s degree in biology from Wartburg College and his Doctor of Veterinary Medicine from the University of Illinois.
 He completed a Ph.D. and residencies in pathology and toxicology at Purdue University and served on the faculty at Oregon State University before joining Colorado State in 1993.

 He has served on several federal panels and was awarded the Carl J. Norden Distinguished Teaching Award at both Colorado State and Oregon State University.
 His research interests have included toxicologic and infectious disease pathology, and he has authored and co-authored numerous scientific publications.

 Tony enjoys hiking around Maroon Bells and fishing on Blue Mesa Reservoir.
 He and his wife, Patti Helper, have three daughters.

 I am a life-long and passionate Chicago Cubs fan – with all of the psychological damage that entails.